 If data sent from slave to master, master will generate ACK bit, after that, slave regains the control over SDA line, this could lead to problems.0

-Now suppose, the next bit 0 is transmitting from slave to master, SDA line would be pulled LOW by salve (when SCL is LOW, only condition in which transaction happens).
-At the same time master wants to STOP transmission, master first release SCL line (HIGH) and then try to release SDA line (HIGH), the condition to STOP, but SDA line is held under slave control then how master will release SDA line.
+Now suppose, the next bit 0 is transmitting from slave to master, SDA line would be pulled LOW by slave (when SCL is LOW, only condition in which transaction happens).
+At the same time master wants to STOP transmission, master first releases SCL line (HIGH) and then try to release SDA line (HIGH), the condition to STOP, but SDA line is held under slave control then how master will release SDA line.

 Result: Stop condition has not been generated on the bus and this condition is called as Not Acknowledge (NACK).
 Keep in mind No-ACK and Not-ACK is different.